datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 - By default, results are returned in ascending order (low - to high).
 If ordering by 2 or more columns, they are sorted by the first column, then each remaining column in turn
 {{2}}

-- ORDER BY should always appear on the  last line of the query {{4}}
+- ORDER BY should always appear on the  last line of the query {{3}}

-- TIP - We can order by columns that don't appear in the select list {{5}}
+- TIP - We can order by columns that don't appear in the select list {{4}}

 `@script`
 To order our results, we simply list the columns we want to sort by.

-If we list more than one column, the results are sorted in the order they are listed, from left to right.
 Here, we sort first by amount, then by customer ID.

-Notice rows 3 and 4, and 8-10, have the same values in the amount column, so the ID column determines their final row order
+Notice rows 3 and 4, and 8-10, have the same values in the amount column, so the ID column determines their final row position

 We can also order by a column that is not used in the SELECT statement